Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Charisma, eh...
 I don't feel even a fraction of any of that."

 "Although she looks like that, she has reformed the school a lot.
-The council might not be super privileged and powerful, but they stand up fortituously against the teachers and all.
+The council might not be super privileged and powerful, but they stand up fortuitously against the teachers and all.
 They also puts in the effort in places people cannot see, and safeguard clubs with small numbers that are motivated."

 "...
 Our club almost got disbanded though."